 The PhD programme in International Environment and Development Studies at Noragric follows the general criteria and requirements defined by the Norwegian University of Life Sciences (NMBU) and is undertaken in collaboration with the University departments.
-According to the University requirements, each PhD study plan should include between 30
+According to the University requirements, each PhD study plan should include between 30 and 60 study points of coursework, which is between half a year and one year.
+These study points should cover courses in:

-- EDS430 Environment and Development Studies for and by PhD students core course. - EDS415 Qualitative Methods in Development Studies - Research Ethics and Philosophy of Science (PHI401, SDP405, SDP415) - Problem-oriented courses of relevance to the topic of each dissertation
+- EDS430 Environment and Development Studies for and by PhD students core course. - EDS415 Qualitative Methods in Development Studies - Research Ethics and Philosophy of Science (PHI402 recommended) - Problem-oriented courses of relevance to the topic of each dissertation